pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ### Installing a simple test application
 - We have been doing a lot of work from the command line, so let's switch to the OpenShift Administration Console to set up our new application.

 - Paste the OpenShift Administration Console url into a web browser.
-Admin console url for my cluster looks like this - https://console-openshift-console.apps.ocp4.example.com.
-At the console
+The admin console url for my cluster looks like this - https://console-openshift-console.apps.ocp4.example.com.

-- At admin console, click the cluster-users button and on the next screen provide your user name and password.
+- At admin console, click the cluster-users button and on the next screen provide your username and password, and then click the blue Log in button.
 For this part of the tutorial we are going to login as the developer.

 ![OpenShift Administrator Console Splash Screen](images/OCP08.png)

 - On the admin console in the upper right corner you will see that you are logged in as the developer.
-In the Administrator view from the Home screen you will see two projects including the my-first-app project we just created.
+In the Administrator view on the Home screen you will see two projects including the my-first-app project we just created.
 Click on the drop down near the upper left of your screen and choose Developer to change the view.
-You have two views in the admin console, Administrator and Developer, that are changed according to the type of work or activities you would do in each role.
+You have two views in the admin console, Administrator and Developer, that change the view to provide you with the tabs appropriate to the type of work or activities you would do in each role.
 As the Developer, you do not have full admin rights as we didn't grant those to you earlier in the tutorial.

 ![Choose Developer View](images/OCP09.png)